(originally aired November 11, 2001)

 This plot immediately makes no sense.
 How is Bart expected to go to school, Homer go to work, change clothes, do normal everyday functions, anything?
 But all of this can be hand waved if there’s humor about, but all we get is Homer screaming about night terror cobras or some shit.
 I’m shocked that they actually addressed that Homer works nights thanks to this new arrangement, but then does nothing interesting with it.
 Things come to a head when Marge and Homer are about to make love with Bart in the room, but Marge reconsiders.
 Why… was she considering in the first place?
 This leads to a fight between Homer and Bart, and Marge, at her wit’s end, cuts the tether.
 But not so fast… Homer looks at the loose end and sees a live video of Harm “through the magic of fiber optics.”
 Okay, let’s just say that Marge cut the rope right where the video screen was, that’d be dumb enough, but this is a live video, where she can both hear and see what’s happening, and her anger can set the rope on fire.
 The dumbness is off the charts.
 Severing the tether could have triggered some kind of alarm for Harm and she could have phoned them, sent police to their house, anything but this unbelievably stupid thing.

 Harm now has Marge in her sights, believing that she is a bad parent.
 When Marge refuses to admit to that fact, Harm has both her and Homer put in portable stocks, which is even more dumb and inconvenient.
 They manage to break free in order to enact revenge on the judge, coming in the form of a giant banner labeled “BIG MEANIE.”
 I’m not entirely sure what the purpose of this is… I suppose it’s Marge’s softball vengeance, but this is our third act, there should be something big going on.
 It’s as lame as George Bush’s “Two Bad Neighbors” banner.
 They do the deed on Harm’s houseboat, only to be stalled by Harm’s freaking guard seal.
 Then Homer chucks a cider block, attempting to hit Harm, but ends up plowing right through the hull of the boat, sinking her house.
 So let’s see, Homer basically has an attempted murder charge, destruction of property, and I’m sure many, many other serious offenses here.
 But let’s hand wave all that, because Bart has a random, poorly set-up speech to make about how his parents are good and how everything is his fault.
 But then Snyder reappears so we can end the episode with no consequences.
-When your characters can do anything and get away with it, and weird impossible stuff can happen without much of an explanation, it makes your show… kinda retarded.
+When your characters can do anything and get away with it, and weird impossible stuff can happen without much of an explanation, it makes your show… kinda stupid.

 Tidbits and Quotes